mpcox/203.328/README.md

 ...
 ```

 Now, you need to get the Velvet programs.
-There are better ways to set them up so they can be used anyone on your computer, but for now, let's simply copy-and-paste the program files ```velveth``` and ```velvetg``` into your directory.
-As a reminder, you can download these programs [here](code), or learn how to compile them for your own computer [here](docs/compilation.html).
+There are better ways to set them up so they can be used anywhere on your computer, but for now, let's simply copy-and-paste the program files ```velveth``` and ```velvetg``` into your directory.
+As a reminder, you can download these programs [here](code/macOS_10.14_binaries.zip), or learn how to compile them for your own computer [here](docs/compilation.html).

 <img src="graphics/program_files.png" width="700"/>

-We are now are ready to perform an assembly with a chosen k-mer value.
-Let’s start with a k-mer value of 21.
+We are now are ready to perform an assembly with a chosen *k*-mer value.
+Let’s start with a *k*-mer value of 21.
 The two Velvet command lines you need to run (described above) are:

 ```
 ./velveth ME8432_21 21 -fastq -short ME8432.fastq
 ./velvetg ME8432_21
 ```

 These commands should complete within seconds, but for typical genome scale assemblies, they might take hours to days.
-If they don't finish quickly, there's a problem.
-The two common errors are typos and missing files.
+If these commands don't finish quickly, there's a problem.
+The two most common errors are typos and missing files.
 Check your command lines very carefully and also make sure that all the files you need are in your directory (read the steps above again).

 Assuming the programs ran ok, it's time to look at the Velvet output.
-Do this by moving into the assembly directory you produced and seeing what files are in there:
+Do this by moving into the assembly directory you created and see what files are in there:

 ```
 cd ME8432_21
 ls
 ```

-You should see a number of files, including *Graph*, *LastGraph*, *Log*, *PreGraph*, *Roadmaps*, *Sequences*, *contigs.fa* and *stats.txt*.
+You should have a number of files, including *Graph*, *LastGraph*, *Log*, *PreGraph*, *Roadmaps*, *Sequences*, *contigs.fa* and *stats.txt*.
 Take a look at some of these files using the command ```cat``` or similar.

 <img src="graphics/velvet_output_files.png" width="700"/>

 Although all of these files contain information, the main files needed for this lab are *stats.txt* and *contigs.fa*.

-The *stats.txt* file contains most of the information we need about how well the assembly worked.
-You should mostly use this file for the analyses you're asked to do below.
+The *stats.txt* file contains most of the information we need about how well the assembly process worked.
+You should mostly use this file for the analyses you are asked to do below.
 For the example run, the *stats.txt* file should look something like this:

 ```
 ID   lgth   out  in   …
 1    329    0    0    …
 ```

 This particular file only contains two lines: a header line and a single entry on the next row.
-There will be more lines for other assembly parameters.
+There will be (many) more lines when you use other assembly parameters instead.

-The most interesting columns are the first and second.
-The first column lists the ID number of each assembled fragment, called a *contig* (here, '1').
+The most helpful columns are the first and second.
+The first column lists the ID number of each assembled fragment, called a *contig* (here, this identifier is *1*).
 The second column lists the length of each assembled contig (here, 329 nucleotides).

-For most datasets, you will see far more assembled contigs, and some of these contigs may be very small (even, in extreme cases, just 1 nucleotide).
+For most datasets, you will see far more assembled contigs, and some of these contigs may be very small (even, in extreme cases, just 1 nucleotide long).

 The actual assembled sequences – the *contigs* – are contained in the file *contigs.fa*.
-This is just a simple text file containing FASTA sequence records.
+This is just a simple text file containing [FASTA](https://en.wikipedia.org/wiki/FASTA_format) sequence records.
 Each contig will look something like this:

 ```
 >NODE_1_length_329_cov_16.844984